saintjavline/NoCurruptionSriLanka/README.md

 # Usage

 Run from source:
-Download as ZIP, and open index.html with your browser.
+Download as ZIP, and open index.html with your browser - Please use VPN, It is essential for your safety.

 ### Disclaimer / Warning